Geography crossword puzzle. Geography crossword Difficult questions about Africa

 4. At the beginning of the 20th century, almost the entire territory of Africa was colonized by France, Germany, England, Spain, Portugal and Belgium.
 Only Ethiopia, Egypt, South Africa and Liberia were independent.

-7. Previously, hippos lived throughout Africa, today they are found only south of the Sahara desert.
+7. Previously, hippos lived throughout Africa, today they are found only south of the Sahara Desert.

 9. The second longest river in the world, the Nile, flows on the continent.
 Its length is 6850 kilometers.